Mark J. Lewis: Career

-Lewis joined the faculty of the Aerospace Engineering department of the Clark School at the University of Maryland in College Park in August 1988.
-He has conducted basic and applied research in, and taught many aspects of, hypersonic aerodynamics, advanced propulsion, and space vehicle design and optimization.
-His work has spanned the aerospace flight spectrum, from the analysis of conventional jet engines to entry into planetary atmospheres at hypervelocity speeds.
-His research activities have contributed directly to several NASA and Department of Defense programs in the areas of high-speed vehicle and spacecraft design.
-Lewis was the founder of the Center for Hypersonic Education and Research, and later the NASA-Air Force Constellation University Institutes Project.
+Lewis joined the faculty of the Aerospace Engineering Department at the University of Maryland, College Park in 1988.
+His academic work has included research and teaching in hypersonic aerodynamics, advanced propulsion, and space vehicle design and optimization.
+His research spanned the aerospace flight regime from conventional jet propulsion to atmospheric entry at hypervelocity speeds and contributed to multiple NASA and Department of Defense programs focused on high‑speed vehicles and spacecraft design.

+He founded the Center for Hypersonic Education and Research and later led the NASA–Air Force Constellation University Institutes Project.
+Lewis later became professor emeritus of aerospace engineering at the University of Maryland.